TOWNSEND PRIMARY SCHOOL

 FGM is illegal in the UK.
 It is estimated that approximately 60,000 girls aged 0-14 were born in England and Wales to mothers who had undergone FGM and approximately 103,000 women aged 15-49 and approximately 24,000 women aged 50 and over who have migrated to England and Wales are living with the consequences of FGM.
 In addition, approximately 10,000 girls aged under 15 who have migrated to England and Wales are likely to have undergone FGM.

 We note a new duty that was introduced on 31 October 2015 that requires teachers, which includes qualified teachers or persons who are employed or engaged to carry out teaching work in schools and other institutions to report ‘known’ cases of FGM in girls aged under 18 to the police.
 The duty applies to any teacher who is employed or engaged to carry out ‘teaching work’, whether or not they have qualified teacher status, in maintained schools, academies, free schools, independent schools, non-maintained special schools, sixth form colleges, 16-19 academies, relevant youth accommodation or children’s homes in England.
 The duty does not apply in relation to suspected cases – it is limited to ‘known’ cases’ (i.e. those which are visually identified or disclosed to a professional by the victim).
+It will be rare for teachers to see visual evidence, and they should not be examining pupils or students.
 The duty does not apply in cases where the woman is over 18 at the time of the disclosure/discovery of FGM (even if she was under 18 when the FGM was carried out).
 Further information on this duty can be found in the document “Mandatory Reporting of Female Genital Mutilation – procedural information”.
+A useful summary of the FGM mandatory reporting duty is available in FGM Fact Sheet.

 The Counter-Terrorism and Security Act 2015 places a duty on specified authorities, including local authorities and childcare, education and other children’s services providers, in the exercise of their functions, to have due regard to the need to prevent people from being drawn into terrorism (“the Prevent duty”).
 Young people can be exposed to extremist influences or prejudiced views, in particular those via the internet and other social media.
 Schools can help to protect children from extremist and violent views in the same ways that they help to safeguard children from drugs, gang violence or alcohol.